 Here are a few ways you can learn more about our history:

 The Epekwitk Assembly of Councils Building (opening to the public in 2021) – This state-of-the-art, Green Globes Certified building is the centre for shared governance and service delivery activities of Abegweit First Nation and Lennox Island First Nation.
 This stunning landmark is an important stepping stone towards reconciliation and a long overdue presence for the Mi’kmaq leadership in Prince Edward Island’s capital city.
 It will also be a focal point of Mi’kmaq history and culture, with artwork and artisan design being reflected on the interior and exterior.
-Open to the public later in 2021.
+Open to the public.
 Lnuey.ca

 The Story of Confederation (Upper Foyer of the Confederation Centre of the Arts) – A replica of the Confederation Chamber where the Fathers of Confederation met during the Charlottetown Conference.
 It includes: a Parks Canada’s film “A Building of Destiny,” which takes viewers to the first eight days of September 1864.
 The film also showcases related themes, including the First Nations context at the time of Confederation and the role of women in Victorian society.
 Free entry.